 From the Windows Features under the Server Manager, you will notice the following 3 features are identifying the Windows installation types.

-The Graphical Management Tool and Infrastructure include the Microsoft Management Console (MMC), Server Manager and a subset of Control Panel functionalities.
+The Graphical Management Tool and Infrastructure include the Microsoft Management Console (MMC), Server Manager, and a subset of Control Panel functionalities.

-The Server Graphical Shell comes with Windows 8 Start screen user interface, Windows Explorer, Internet Explorer, Windows Media Player and Control Panel utilities.
+The Server Graphical Shell comes with Windows 8 Start screen user interface, Windows Explorer, Internet Explorer, Windows Media Player, and Control Panel utilities.

 Windows Server 2012 is supporting three installation types:

 - Server With A GUI.
 Also known as Full Installation.
-The Graphical Management Tools and Infrastructure, Server Graphical Shell and the WOW64 Support framework are installed.
+The Graphical Management Tools and Infrastructure, Server Graphical Shell, and the WOW64 Support framework are installed.

 - Server Core.
-The Windows default installation which does not include any Graphical features and WOW64 Support framework.
+The Windows default installation does not include any Graphical features and WOW64 Support framework.

 - Server With Minimum Interface.
-This installation type is not available during Windows Server 2012 installation.
-You can convert into Minimum Server Interface by removing the Server Graphical Shell feature from Windows Server Manager after the full server installation.
+This installation type is not available during the Windows Server 2012 installation.
+You can convert into the Minimum Server Interface by removing the Server Graphical Shell feature from Windows Server Manager after the full server installation.

 All these Windows installation types can be converted after the Windows is deployed without re-install the Windows.

 The Windows Server installation type conversion can be done either using the Server Manager interface or through Windows PowerShell.